GiacomoLaw/pokefinder/README.md

 # Pokefinder
-A checklist of Pokemon locations in Sun and Moon!
+A checklist of Pokemon locations in Sun and Moon (also works for Ultra Sun and Ultra Moon)!

 Pokefinder shows a list of locations by route that Pokemon can be found.
 It saves locally to your computer, and checks off duplicate Pokemon.